donejs/bitballs/README.md

 > host    all             all             127.0.0.1/32            trust

 `trust` should not be used in a production environment.
 We are only using it here as a substitute for the `peer` mode available in UNIX environments.
+Read more about it [here](http://www.postgresql.org/docs/9.5/static/auth-methods.html).